BACKPACKING IN VIETNAM:

 - Use the rubbish bins - You might notice that the locals are not into using the rubbish bins a lot, it is frustrating but there is no reason for you to do the same.
 If a bin is out of sight, keep them in your pocket for a few minutes/hours and throw them in the proper place - be an example to those who don't see its value.

-- Travel less with airlines - Lessen your carbon footprint and get on with local trains and buses, in this way you also support local companies instead of big international ones.
+- Travel less with airlines - Lessen your carbon footprint and get on local trains and buses, in this way you also support local companies instead of big international ones.

 - Ethical travel - You've heard about "do not ride the Elephants advocacy", do not support any of this type of tours as well; tigers, elephants, snakes, etc.